 Full disclosure; I’m a big fan of Coogan’s down-on-his-luck chat show host.
 Exiled to local radio in Norwich, the two runs of I’m Alan Partridge were superb – they’ve stood the test of time and remain as deliciously cringe-worthy as they are quotable.
 Such glowing previous form leaves Alpha Papa with a lot to live up to.
 Nevertheless, following the heavy promotion of the (admittedly very good) trailer, I entered this one as a cautious optimist.

 I haven’t been let down.
-Though it takes a little time to find a rhythm, Alpha Papa is likely to appease the fan base who hold the aging broadcaster in such high regard.
+Though it takes a little time to find a rhythm, Alpha Papa is likely to appease the fan base who hold the ageing broadcaster in such high regard.
 The opening is a little stilted; the credits play over Alan miming to Roachford as he warns fellow commuters to turn off their fog lights.
 Though it’s purpose is filler to get those titles out of the way it still feels like a diminished callback to the Partridge of yore, playing air bass to Gary Numan.
 Initially one might be forgiven for thinking we’re about to run through a cycle of old gags in new clothes.

 However things hit a stride once the main premise kicks into gear, and sees Partridge take a tonal shift from the TV show thanks to a plot that lands somewhere between Dog Day Afternoon and Airheads.
 Corporate restructuring has led Partridge to recommend a fellow veteran disc jockey, Pat Farrell (Colm Meaney), be fired in order to save his own skin.
 Farrell reacts badly to this, returning to the station with a shotgun and creating a hostage situation.
 Somehow Partridge gets the job of negotiator, acting as a go-between for the police.